 Rheumatoid Arthritis: Symptoms, Diagnosis & Treatment Options

-Medically reviewed by L. Anderson, PharmD Last updated on Jan 3, 2019.
+Medically reviewed by Leigh Ann Anderson, PharmD.
+Last updated on Jan 3, 2019.

 Rheumatoid arthritis is a long-term, autoimmune disease that causes joint swelling (inflammation), pain, redness, warmth, and stiffness.
 The wrists, fingers, knees, feet, and ankles are most commonly involved.
 The cause of rheumatoid arthritis is not known.
 Rheumatoid arthritis usually affects joints on both sides of the body equally, and develops slowly over time.
 It can also affect other organs in the body.
 Starting treatment at diagnosis can help to limit permanent joint destruction.

 The course of rheumatoid arthritis differs from person to person.

 - People with a positive rheumatoid factor test or subcutaneous nodules (lumps under the skin) seem to have a more severe form of the disease.

 - People who develop rheumatoid arthritis at a younger age also have a more rapidly progressive course.

 - Remission (a temporary lessening of symptoms) is most likely to occur in the first year.
 The probability decreases over time.
 By 10 to 15 years from diagnosis, only about 20% of people have a remission.

 While the disease is chronic with the possibility of severe complications, the use of disease-modifying biologic medications have dramatically improved the outcomes of patients with rheumatoid arthritis in recent years.